top of page

 “I use Google Calendar to plan and schedule everything.
 It’s hard enough to organize the things I need to prioritize, let alone plan hangouts with my friends.”

-I created an IRB protocol and consent form to ensure that all participants voluntarily agreed to participate and be audio recorded
+Ensure that all participants voluntarily agreed to participate and be audio recorded for concept test

 RESEARCH METHODS